Derived deformation theory of algebraic structures: Formal moduli problems and algebraic structures

 \item[(3)] The functor $F$ is \textbf{infinitesimally cohesive}: Given any (homotopy) pullback diagram $\xymatrix{ A' \ar[r] \ar[d] & A \ar[d] \\ B' \ar[r] & B} $ in $dgArt_{\mathbb{K}}$ such that the induced maps $\pi_0(A) \to \pi_0(B)$ and $\pi_0(B') \to \pi_0(B)$ are surjective, the induced diagram is a (homotopy) pullback in $sSet$. \end{itemize} \end{defn}

 \begin{rem} Condition (3) is a derived version of the classical \emph{Schlessinger condition} introduced in \cite{Lur0} and developped in~\cite{Lur02} The notion of (infinitesimally) cohesive generalizes to any functor from connective dg-commutative algebras to $sSet$.
 In that general setting functors satisfying condition (3) in Definition~\ref{D:FMP} are called cohesive, while infinitesimally cohesive stands for those functors satisfying this condition only when the the maps $\pi_0(A) \to \pi_0(B)$ and $\pi_0(B') \to \pi_0(B)$ are further required to have nilpotent kernels.
 For Artinian cdgas, the latter condition is automatic and therefore infinitesimally cohesive and cohesive are the same.
-We stick to the longer name to recall that special property of the Artinian context. \end{rem} The value $F(\mathbb{K})$ corresponds to the point of which we study the formal neighbourhood, the evaluation $F(\mathbb{K}[t]/(t^2))$ on the algebra of dual numbers encodes infinitesimal deformations of this point, and the $F(\mathbb{K}[t]/(t^n))$ are polynomial deformations of a higher order, for instance.
-Formal moduli problems form a full sub-$\infty$-category noted $FMP_{\mathbb{K}}$ of the $\infty$-category of simplicial presheaves over augmented Artinian cdgas.
+We stick to the longer name to recall that special property of the Artinian context. \end{rem} \begin{rem} Often throughout the paper, we call our functors from artinian cdgas or cdgas to simplicial sets \emph{simplicial presheaves over the opposite category of...} as a reminiscence of the functor of points approach in algebraic and derived algebraic geometry, where geometric objects represent presheaves on a category of (possibly affine, possibily derived) $\mathbb{K}$-schemes (which in the affine case is equivalent to the opposite category of commutative $\mathbb{K}$-algebras). \end{rem} The value $F(\mathbb{K})$ corresponds to the point of which we study the formal neighbourhood, the evaluation $F(\mathbb{K}[t]/(t^2))$ on the algebra of dual numbers encodes infinitesimal deformations of this point, and the $F(\mathbb{K}[t]/(t^n))$ are polynomial deformations of a higher order, for instance.

+Formal moduli problems form a full sub-$\infty$-category noted $FMP_{\mathbb{K}}$ of the $\infty$-category of simplicial presheaves over the opposite category of augmented Artinian cdgas.
 By \cite[Theorem 2.0.2]{Lur0}, this $\infty$-category is equivalent to the $\infty$-category $dgLie_{\mathbb{K}}$ of dg Lie algebras.
 Moreover, one side of the equivalence is made explicit, and is equivalent to the nerve construction of dg Lie algebras studied thoroughly by Hinich in \cite{Hin0}.
 The homotopy invariance of this nerve relies on nilpotence conditions on the dg Lie algebra.
 In the case of formal moduli problems, this nilpotence condition is always satisfied because one tensors the Lie algebra with the maximal ideal of an augmented Artinian cdga.